University of Texas at San Antonio: Rankings

-According to U.S. News & World Reports 2026 rankings, UTSA was ranked tied for 213st among national universities, tied for 118th among U.S. public schools, tied for 42th in the nation as a Top Performer on Social Mobility, and tied for 56rd for Most Innovative Schools.
+According to U.S. News & World Reports 2026 rankings, UTSA was tied for 213th among national universities, tied for 118th among U.S. public schools, tied for 42nd in the nation as a Top Performer on Social Mobility, and tied for 56th among Most Innovative Schools.

 In the 2020 Global M.B.A.
 Rankings by CEO Magazine, The College of Business' Executive M.B.A. program at UTSA was ranked 8th globally.
 In addition, UTSA's M.B.A. program was ranked as a Tier One Global M.B.A. program.

 Research

 The University of Texas at San Antonio is classified among "R1: Doctoral Universities – Very High Research Activity" and as a "Texas Tier One" institution.
-UTSA had $141.7 million in total research expenditures with $70.55 million in restricted research expenditures for FY22.
-UTSA students and faculty conduct research in cross-disciplinary fields of study which include Advanced Materials, Cloud Computing, Cyber Security and Data Analytics, Integrative Biomedicine, Social and Educational Transformation, and Sustainable Communities and Critical Infrastructure.
+UTSA had $141.7 million in total research expenditures, with $70.55 million in restricted research expenditures for FY22.
+UTSA students and faculty conduct research in cross-disciplinary fields of study, which include Advanced Materials, Cloud Computing, Cyber Security and Data Analytics, Integrative Biomedicine, Social and Educational Transformation, and Sustainable Communities and Critical Infrastructure.
 UTSA is home to 33 research centers and institutes and is a member of the National Academies' Government-University-Industry Research Roundtable (GUIRR).

-A 2007 study released by Academic Analytics showed UTSA was ranked fifth among other large research universities in the state of Texas for faculty scholarly productivity.
-The Office of the Vice President for Research publishes "Discovery", an annual magazine dedicated to highlighting the research, academic and creative achievements of the UTSA community.
+A 2007 study released by Academic Analytics showed that UTSA was ranked fifth among large research universities in the state of Texas for faculty scholarly productivity.
+The Office of the Vice President for Research publishes Discovery, an annual magazine dedicated to highlighting the research, academic, and creative achievements of the UTSA community.
 First printed in 2007, the publication is a member of the University Research Magazine Association, an organization that promotes excellence among the scholarly publications of universities.

-The University of Texas at San Antonio is home to the Curtis Vaughan Jr. Observatory and a member of the Association of Universities for Research in Astronomy (AURA), a consortium of US institutions and international affiliates that operates world-class astronomical observatories on behalf of NASA and NSF.
+The University of Texas at San Antonio is home to the Curtis Vaughan Jr. Observatory and is a member of the Association of Universities for Research in Astronomy (AURA), a consortium of US institutions and international affiliates that operates world-class astronomical observatories on behalf of NASA and NSF.

 The UTSA Center for Advanced Measurements in Extreme Environments (CAMEE) collaborates with NASA to push the boundaries of current measurement and modeling technology by conducting research in harsh and extreme environments.
 CAMEE also studies the challenging conditions produced when traveling at hypersonic speeds.

 The U.S. Department of Energy selected UTSA to lead the Cybersecurity Manufacturing Innovation Institute (CyManII).
-This federal research institute focuses on achieving energy efficiency, job creation, technical innovation and security of supply chain networks and automation for goods such as electric vehicles, solar panels and wind turbines.
-The National Security Collaboration Center (NSCC) at UTSA, is the home base for the CyManII.
+The National Security Collaboration Center (NSCC) at UTSA is the home base for CyManII.

-UTSA operated the Center for Archaeological Research, which in 1984 did a study of the former Hot Wells hotel, spa and bathhouse on the San Antonio River in the southside of San Antonio.
-The survey determined all which remained of the resort were remnants of the 1902 hotel building, bathhouse ruins, and stones of a small nearby building.
+UTSA operated the Center for Archaeological Research, which in 1984 conducted a study of the former Hot Wells hotel, spa, and bathhouse on the San Antonio River in the southside of San Antonio.
+The survey determined that all that remained of the resort were remnants of the 1902 hotel building, bathhouse ruins, and stones of a small nearby building.
 In 2015, work was authorized by the Bexar County Commissioners Court to begin restoring Hot Wells.